 The legal team of Morris, King & Hodge, P.C., is dedicated to holding the makers of unsafe medical devices and prescription drugs responsible for the harm they cause.
 If you took a prescription drug or used a medical device that was supposed to heal you, but instead caused you harm, you may have the right to seek compensation for your medical bills and other losses.
 To learn whether you are eligible to seek compensation, contact our attorneys today for a free case review.

 We help clients with personal injury cases in Huntsville and throughout Alabama.

 Our attorneys will answer your questions and discuss whether you are eligible to file an injury claim against the maker of a dangerous drug or device.

 Our product liability attorneys at Morris, King & Hodge, P.C., have been recognized by other lawyers and legal publications for providing outstanding legal representation.
-Our trial lawyers are currently investigating injuries involving the following medical devices and medical products:
+Our trial lawyers are currently investigating injuries and illnesses involving the following medical devices and medical products:

 Transvaginal mesh is a surgical mesh that is used to treat pelvic organ prolapse (POP) and stress urinary incontinence in women.
 The mesh is placed through the vagina and implanted to create a bladder sling or pelvic sling, or used to reinforce the wall of the vagina.
 Unfortunately, the product design and implantation technique have contributed to many women having serious complications, such as organ perforation and erosion.